sjw7444/jsonresume-theme-engineering-leader/README.md

 ### Notes

-To make the example png, follow the steps below:
+To make the example png, follow the steps below (and then rename and `-1` page extensions):

 1. Install `brew install poppler`
-2. Run `pdftoppm -png example-resume.pdf example-resume`
+2. Run `pdftoppm -png examples/example-resume.pdf examples/example-resume`